RichMix/RichMix/README.md

 Some things I am working on are:
 1) www.visualgraffix.com
-2) www.cutcrew.com
+2) www.cutscrew.com
 3) www.thepiggybank.family
-4) HeartOfThree
+4) Admitted for UCLA extension in blockchain tech
-5) In school learning computer programming!
-Learning Python, Javascript, Rust, & React right now!
+5) Building as much as possible

 <!---
 RichMix/RichMix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.